You knew didn’t you

 ‘So, you’re saying it’ll always be with me,’

 ‘I am who I am because of it, and…’ he waved his arms wide and showcased his wall of achievements.
 ‘I like what I am.’

 ‘You know, don’t you?’
-Ram stared into the Director, hoping an honest response.
+Ram hoped for honest response.

 ‘Know what?’ he smiled, abruptly changing the topic.
 ‘Enjoy your housemanship here Ram, though I have to tell you, life here isn’t as exciting or as scandalous.
 I make sure of it.’

 Ram got up from his chair and shook his hand, confused over his read on the Hospital Director.
 Every nuance and expression he made, it was getting increasingly obvious to Ram that the man was more than he let out.
 ‘Oh, he knows.’

 Damia was anxious, angry, upset and albeit ill-prepared, she knew that there was no excuse to fail the Neonatal Resuscitation Test.
 Everybody she had ever met said she was a God-sent for the babies.
 Paediatrics was at the top of her list in Residences to pursue in her near future.
 That and being a mother herself, she felt was always an added advantage.
 It was as if it spoke to her, that it was God’s will somehow.

 ‘No, you’re not sitting for the paper,’ immediately Dr James, the Head of Department stopped her before the exam.
 He noticed some unwanted attention around them, so they convened in his office.